 - U-M faculty and departments inviting foreign nationals to visit or attend U-M need to be aware of the immigration requirements surrounding such visitors – which must be attended to before the visitor comes to the United States.
 See the International Center’s page on Hosting a J-1 Exchange Visitor for detailed guidance and resources, and see also our separate International & Immigration compliance pages.

-- Hosting visitors and volunteers in U-M laboratories – Occupational Safety & Environmental Health (OSEH) provides a Guideline for Visitors & Volunteers in U-M Laboratories, which is designed to help labs host visitors safely.
+- Hosting visitors and volunteers in U-M laboratories – Environmental, Health & Safety (EHS) provides a Guideline for Visitors & Volunteers in U-M Laboratories, which is designed to help labs host visitors safely.
 Lab managers must follow certain steps to get proper authorization and parental permission for a minor to participate in independent research activities, and must meet age, supervision, training, and hazardous materials requirements and restrictions.

 - For visitors, volunteers and contractors coming to U-M to perform some U-M role (or do something for or on behalf of U-M) – you may be asked to undertake some training and to familiarize yourself with certain information that is necessary to perform your role in compliance with the law and U-M policies and procedures.
 For instance, you may need to be informed about safety requirements, access or facilities issues, IT policies, financial issues (if you are handling money) and/or privacy requirements (if you are handling information).
 This is important both to allow you to perform your U-M function smoothly and safely, and also to ensure that U-M is compliant with laws and regulations.